JennyHuang19/personal-site/content/authors/admin/_index.md

 bio:

 # Interests to show in About widget
-interests:
-  - Data-Centric ML
-  - AI Alignment
-  - Bayesian Methods
+Industry Internships:
+  - IBM Research (2025)
+  - Google Research (upcoming!)

 # Education to show in About widget
 education: